jonaird/planariette/README.md

-# planariette
+# Planariette
- Planariette is a lightweight mini planaria for Nodejs.
+ Planariette is a lightweight planaria for Nodejs.

  ## Install